Surrey, South East of England

 London - South, London

-Qualifying in 2002 Catriona has a particular interest in working with children with complex needs, life limiting conditions and those with co-ordination difficulties affecting every day life.
+With over 15 years' experience, Catriona has developed expertise in working with children with complex needs, life limiting conditions, and those with co-ordination difficulties affecting every day life.
+She is based in London, visiting children across the city and the South of England.

 Catriona is committed to life long learning and evidence-based practice.
 She has taught at a local, regional and national level, regularly manages projects, develops new services and has contributed to clinical research.